dfherr/geminabox-release/README.md

 ```

+Then you will get a rake inabox:release task.

-If you wish to remove the bundler/gem_tasks rake release task you can by adding :remove_release to the patch options:
+If you wish to remove the bundler/gem_tasks rake release task, you can by adding `:remove_release` to the patch options:

 ```ruby
 GeminaboxRelease.patch(:remove_release => true)

 ```

-Then you will get a rake inabox:release task.

 **Ensure you do not _require "bundler/gem_tasks"_ in your rakefile anymore!**